Piazza Del Limbo | Florence

 In the image below on the left are the nineteenth-century Baths, built by Antonio Peppini, that were built on top of the site of the ancient Roman baths of Florence.
 On the right is the side of Palazzo Borgherini with 2 bas-reliefs and a series of inscriptions.

 Of course, the church abolished the idea of limbo back in 2007, so who knows what’s going on there now, however, in the Piazza del Limbo, you can rest assured, that for now at least, it’s a quiet respite from the overflowing streets of Florence, and a far cry from the proverbial limbo on the borderlands of Hell.
-Although if Limbo is indeed empty of its denizens, perhaps that’s exactly what it is – an empty place hiding from the chaos of Florence.
+Although if Limbo is indeed empty of its denizens, perhaps that’s exactly what it is an empty hiding place hiding away from the chaos of Florence.

 You might also like the Santi Postoli Church.